Updated September 2016

 a.
 Standing Committee Chairpersons: Chairpersons shall be selected by the Steering Committee by July 31 and shall serve throughout the duration of the Centurions program year.
 Chairs shall be responsible for calling meetings of the committee, setting agendas for such meetings, and generally coordinating the flow of Centurions business through committees.
 Chairs shall heed the suggestions of any committee member majority in the administration of said chair's office.

-3. Term: All committee membership shall run for the duration fo a program year and shall conclude on or before June 30.
+3. Term: All committee membership shall run for the duration to a program year and shall conclude on or before June 30.

 D. Other Standing Committees - Responsibilities

 1. Communications Committee: This committee shall actively promote awareness of the Centurions program in the community and shall strive to provide recognition of Centurions activities and projects when and where appropriate.
-The committee is responsible for coordination and production of all Centurions communications, including any newsletters, the website, and the annual directory.
-The committee shall coordinate with all other committees to remain aware of activities that may be newsworthy and coordinate with The Chamber's Communications Department to obtain assistance in promoting Centurions visibility.
+The committee is responsible for coordination and production of all Centurions communications.
+The committee shall coordinate with all other committees to remain aware of activities that may be newsworthy and coordinate with The KC Chamber's Communications Department to obtain assistance in promoting Centurions visibility.

 3. Curriculum Committee: This committee shall guide, direct, and participate in the program's curriculum development.
 The committee's responsibilities include planning for the structure and content of task force meetings and developing task force topics for the following program year.
-The committee shall coordinate with the retreat coordinator to establish task force content for the retreat agenda.
+The committee will provide a summary of the TF days and annual report.

-4. Projects Committee: This committee is responsible for identifying worthwile projects in which Centurions may participate and developing the procedures by which projects are selected for Centurions support.
-The committee shall continuously maintain a record of the number of projects and total project hours completed by the Centurions membership adn the number of projects completed by each active Centurion during the program year.
+4. Projects Committee: This committee is responsible for identifying worthwhile projects in which Centurions may participate and developing the procedures by which projects are selected for Centurions support.

-6. Social Committee This committee shall plan and promote social activities in which active Centurions may become acquainted with other Centurions, including alumni.
-This committee shall assist the Recruiting Committee with planning the Centurions Leadership Awards Reception and the Steering Committee with planning the graduation ceremony.
+6. Social Committee: This committee shall plan and promote social activities in which active Centurions may become acquainted with other Centurions, including alumni.

 VII.
 Task Force Structure